equan06/cave-quest/README.md

 # Running the Game
-With IntelliJ, simply clone the repository and open the project.
+With IntelliJ, simply clone the repository and import the project with default settings.
 Go to File > Project Structure > Libraries, and click the green +.
 Add /libraries/javalib.

 To run the game, simply compile and run Main.java.